 - When all else fails

 Step 1: Always be backing up

-Just like it is important to back up your Mac, it is important to make sure your iPhone or iPad is on a regular backup schedule.
+Just like it is important to back up your Mac, it is essential to make sure your iPhone or iPad is on a regular backup schedule.
 You can set it up to automatically back up every 24 hours via iCloud, or whenever you connect it to your computer and open iTunes.
-Your backup regimen is up to you, but you should definitely be backing up regularly so when you have to resort to restoring your device, you've got a backup ready.
+Your backup regimen is up to you, but you should be backing up regularly so when you have to resort to restoring your device, you've got a backup ready.

 Burn it down.
 Burn it all down!
 Or: how to reset your device